Our Story: 33 Years and Counting!

 What unfolds is an inspiring series of events that allures guests from all corners of the country to participate annually—and fervently.

-Join us as we celebrate our 33rd anniversary of this annual Hilton Head rite of passage at our new location in The Sea Pines Resort.
-Experience for yourselves this year’s new schedule of events including spectacular local chef showcases, intriguing wine education sessions, live entertainment and of course the famed Grand and Public Tastings.
+In March of 2018, we celebrated the 33rd anniversary of this annual Hilton Head rite of passage at beautiful The Sea Pines Resort.
+Guests experienced a new schedule of events including spectacular local chef showcases, intriguing wine education sessions, live entertainment and of course the famed Grand and Public Tastings.

 Celebrating our 33rd anniversary this year, the Hilton Head Island Wine & Food Festival launched three decades ago as part of an island wide promotion to bring visitors and stimulate the island’s tourism industry in the early spring shoulder season.
 Hilton Head Island was mostly known then as a summer beach and golf destination.
 A group of devoted wine enthusiasts along with some great island culinary talents started the tradition of the annual Wine & Food Festival serving as the herald of spring.
 It was a coming out party of sorts, for residents and visitors alike who wanted to shake off winter.
 And with the help of many hands, the festival grew.
 From its origin as a one-day three-hour tasting (in a parking lot), the festival has now blossomed into a full week of events surrounding the iconic Harbour Town Yacht Basin at The Sea Pines Resort.
 On this year’s festival itinerary, you’ll find exceptional wine dinners, educational seminars, the Sip and Stroll, plus the traditional Grand Tasting and well-loved Public Tasting.
 All culminating with a seaside brunch on Sunday.
 Our signature event, the original Public Tasting, is one of the largest outdoor tented public wine tasting on the East Coast!